How mail settings improve the click through rate (CTR)

 Step 5.
 Fit the salutation to your target group

-Only you know how your invitees like to be addressed (Dear, Hi, … first name, last name) Make sure your salutation fits their preference and be consistent in the salutation in all the mails you send.
+Only you know how your invitees like to be addressed (Dear, Hi, … first name, last name) Make sure your salutation fits their preference and be consistent in the salutation in all the email invitations you send.

 There are many aspects that influence the open rate and CTR of your email.
 When you play with these settings, you will notice a difference in your open rate and CTR.
 Try to find out what works best for your target audience and use it for all your next mail campaigns.